 Reseeding and Fertilizing

-After the weeding has been completed, its time to ensure those weeds do not just immediately pop back up as the temperature increases.
+After the weeding has been completed, it’s time to ensure those weeds do not just immediately pop back up as the temperature increases.
 To fight against weeds coming back en force, cover your flowerbeds with a thick layer (about 2”) of your favorite mulch.
 There are a variety of mulches that come in different styles and colors, so choose the one that fits your preference.
 If you’d like suggestions, don’t hesitate to ask!
-For information about mulching look here.

 There are still even more things you can do to spruce up your yard after the rough winter we had here in the Pacific Northwest.
 However, if you can accomplish what is detailed on this list, then that is a great start!
-If this seems too daunting or if you’d just appreciate a little extra help, contact us today to set up a free estimate!
+If this seems too daunting or if you’d just appreciate a little extra help, contact us today, call us at (360)567-6399 or fill out a free estimate form.